Campground Policies & Guidelines:

 Quiet Hours 10 pm – 8 am.
 The quality of rest and relaxation is important to our campers so please refrain from loud noises and disturbances during this period.
 Be aware that even normal speaking voices carry on quiet nights so it may be necessary to whisper.
 Radios, music, and outside TVs should be silenced from 10pm-8am, and should not be heard off of your site during the day (some campers don’t care to hear your choice of genre!)
 Children under 18 yrs. must be on their site and under adult supervision after 10 pm.
 Groups need to be splitting up and everyone heading back to their own site no later than 11 pm.
 Quiet hours are enforced.
 Your fellow campers will thank you!

 Absolutely no wood gathering.
 There is to be no wood gathering (dead or alive), or cutting or bark peeling of trees and branches.
+Campers sometimes wonder why “dead and down” branches and sticks can’t be gathered from our woods to burn.
+If every camper, or even one fourth of our campers, went into the woods collecting items our underbrush, vegetation, and wildflowers would be trampled.
 Nothing may be taken from our woods!
-Please keep our woods happy and leave them alone.
+We try to keep it as natural as possible.
 Violators will be asked to leave immediately with no refund.

 Campfires out by midnight.
 Never leave a fire unattended, and please make sure fires are out before retiring or leaving a campsite.
 Use water to douse out glowing embers completely.
 Fires need to be kept small and logs larger than fire pits should not be burned.
 Forest fires are an ever-present danger.
 No garbage in fire pits.
 Do not move fire pits.
 Smokey Bear thanks you for being aware of your campfire at all times.

 Please help us save our woods.
 Limit all activities to the designated site.
 Do not walk, setup or store anything in the woods surrounding your site.
 Please stay on marked trails only.
 If you are camping with others , PLEASE use the road to go from site to site!
-This will eliminate our underground and wildflowers (have you seen our lady slippers?) from being trampled.
+This prevents the undergrowth and wildflowers in our woods (have you seen our lady slippers?) from being trampled.

 Per Wisconsin DNR: Leave firewood at home!
 Transport of firewood from quarantined areas is a federal offense.
 Buy firewood within 20 miles of our campground, so somewhere up in Door County.
+This helps slow the spread of diseases and destructive insects.
 Thank-you in advance for your help.
 We do sell wood (wrapped, dry, and with a handle) at the camp store for your convenience.
 We also supply kindling at no extra charge.

 Pets are welcome at Wagon Trail.
 We love our furry campers!
-Pets must not be left unattended and must be on a leash and under control at all times (even if they are the best dog ever).
-Please pick up after your pet.
+Pets must not be left unattended and must be on a leash and under control at all times (even if your dog is the best dog ever!).
+Please pick up after your pet and dispose of waste in dumpsters or dog stations.
 Pets are not allowed to sleep outside the camping unit nor are they allowed in the shower houses for sanitary reasons.
 Barking needs to be curtailed (barking dogs can be very annoying to your neighbors).
 Pets must be up to date on all vaccinations.
 You are responsible and liable for your pets at all times.